What we handle

 Documentation that supports the claim

-- Plumber's diagnosis of the collapse
+- Plumber's written diagnosis of the collapse or breach

-- Photos and video of the failure
+- Photos and video of the failure and the discharge path

-- Damage documentation on walls, floors, cabinets
+- Moisture mapping and damage documentation on walls, floors, and cabinets

 Policy language matters